-- (i) The owned fund of the NBFC shall not be less than ₹ 500 crore, - (ii) The level of net non-performing assets shall be not more than 5% of the total outstanding leased/hire purchase assets and advances taken together, - (iii) The NBFC shall have net profit for the last three continuous years, - (iv) The track record of the performance of the subsidiaries, if any, of the concerned NBFC shall be satisfactory, - (v) Regulatory compliance and servicing public deposits, if held.
+- (i) The owned fund of the NBFC shall not be less than ₹ 500 crore, - (ii) The CRAR of the NBFC shall be not less than 15 percent. - (iii) The level of net non-performing assets shall be not more than 5% of the total outstanding leased/hire purchase assets and advances taken together, - (iv) The NBFC shall have net profit for the last three continuous years, - (v) The track record of the performance of the subsidiaries, if any, of the concerned NBFC shall be satisfactory, - (vi) Regulatory compliance and servicing public deposits, if held.